-An Adverse Benefit Determination means any of the following:
+Adverse Benefit Determination means any of the following:

-- A denial, reduction or termination of a benefit, or a failure to provide or make payment for a benefit, including any such denial, reduction or failure to provide or make payment based on a determination of your eligibility to participate in a benefit option under this Plan. - Failure to cover an item or service for which benefits are otherwise provided because it is determined to be experimental, unproven, investigational or not medically necessary or appropriate.
+- A denial, reduction or termination of a benefit, or a failure to provide or make payment for a benefit, including any such denial, reduction or failure to provide or make payment based on a determination of your eligibility to participate in a benefit option under this Plan. - An Adverse Benefit Determination also occurs when the Plan does not cover an item or service for which benefits are otherwise provided because it is determined to be experimental, unproven or investigational, or not medically necessary or appropriate.

 Note: A Rescission of Coverage as defined under applicable law is an Adverse Benefit Determination, whether or not there is, in connection with the rescission, an adverse effect on any particular benefit at that time.
-For additional details, see the section entitled Appealing an Adverse Benefit Determination: Rescission of Coverage in the Claims and Appeals chapter.
+For additional details, see the section titled Appealing an Adverse Benefit Determination: Rescission of Coverage in the Claims and Appeals chapter.